Founder and Director

 Youth Climate Courts Director

-Tom Kerns is dedicated to the work of bringing human-rights norms to bear on environmental issues, especially on the climate crisis.
-A long-time professor of philosophy at Seattle College, Dr. Kerns developed and taught an innovative online course on Environment and Human Rights and is the Founder/Director of Environment and Human Rights Advisory.
+Tom Kerns, emeritus professor of philosophy at Seattle College, works to bring human-rights norms to bear on environmental issues, especially on the climate crisis.
+Dr. Kerns developed and taught an innovative online course on Environment and Human Rights and is the Founder/Director of Environment and Human Rights Advisory.
 In 2015 he served on the drafting group for the international “Declaration on Human Rights and Climate Change.”
 Dr. Kerns co-organized the 2018 International Tribunal on Human Rights, Fracking and Climate Change.

-A new book, co-edited with Kathleen Dean Moore, will be out with Oregon State University Press in April 2021.
+A new book, co-edited with Kathleen Dean Moore, is now out with Oregon State University Press.
 Titled Bearing Witness: The Human Rights Case Against Fracking and Climate Change, it is based on the rich testimony, compelling arguments, and final Advisory Opinion of that Permanent Peoples’ Tribunal Session on Human Rights, Fracking and Climate Change.
+The short film, “Bedrock Rights: A New Foundation for Global Action Against Fracking and Climate Change,” is based on this book and on the testimony and findings from the Tribunal.

-The Youth Climate Courts movement, based as it is in human rights, emerged from the great success of that 2018 Tribunal and from the powerful Advisory Opinion that court issued several months later.
+The Youth Climate Courts movement, based as it is in human rights standards, emerged from the great success of that 2018 Tribunal and from the powerful Advisory Opinion that court issued several months later.

 Dr Kerns’s Scholarship (sample list below) includes books and articles that bring human rights norms to bear on critical environmental issues.